-Enabling assurance print 1 or 2 causes the machine to mix black ink (pigment-based) and a little of cyan ink (dye-based) to use in monochrome copy or in list output, respectively.
+Enabling assurance print 1 or 2 causes the machine to mix black ink (pigment-based) and a little of cyan ink (dye-based) to use in monochrome copy or in monochrome FAX reception and list output, respectively.

 If black ink is not jetted out normally, cyan ink can be substituted for black ink in printing.
 This ensures that in list printing (in which data once printed will be deleted) the data will be preserved as a printout.